 Effectiveness Of The Midwives Brew

-The reports are mostly anecdotal on the success of midwives brew, as there is a lack of research behind its use.
+The reports are primarily anecdotal on the success of midwives brew, as there is a lack of research behind its use.
 The scientific evidence of castor oil being any good, too, is hazy because it hasn’t been studied as much either, with varied results.

-In an old study, 103 women who were around 40 weeks pregnant were divided into two equally numbered groups- one half was offered castor oil, and the other half received no treatment.
-Of the ones given castor oil, witnessed 60% of them went into labor within 24 hours, of which 80% gave birth naturally.
+An old study divided 103 women at around 40 weeks pregnant into two groups – While the experts gave castor oil to one half, they did not give anything to the other half.Of the ones given castor oil, 60% of them went into labor within 24 hours, of which 80% gave birth naturally.

 Another study from 2009 had more discouraging findings, saying castor oil was neither helpful nor harmful in inducing labor.